JLeonelMartins/appliance-store-platform/README.md

 http://localhost:8085
 ```

-After running the Postman complete flow, the following tables can be checked:
+After running the frontend flow or the Postman complete flow, the following tables can be checked:

 ```text
 appliance_product_db.products